Clark Commons Project

 - Offers an inviting and inspiring place where students and researchers can easily find the materials, tools, and expertise that will help them thrive

-Relocating people and materials
+Relocation of people and materials

-You'll be able to browse current issues of science journals in Serials and Microforms Services on the second floor of Hatcher North.
+You can browse current issues of science journals in Serials and Microforms Services on the second floor of Hatcher North.

 Some of our people have been relocated, including several liaisons to academic departments.
 You can find contact information for your specialist on our website, or search our staff directory by name or department.